-Certified Registered Nurse Anesthetists

-Nurse Practitioners

-Physician Assistants

-Dentists

-Certified Nurse

-Midwives Clinical

-Social Workers Clinical

-Psychologists

-Optometrists

-- d.
-To the extent these practitioners' professional compensation costs are not included in Worksheet A-8-2, Column 4, but are removed from PCH costs through an A-8 adjustment on the Medi-Cal cost report, these costs may be recognized if they meet the following criteria: - the practitioners must engage in the direct provision of care in addition to being Medicaid- qualified practitioners for whom the services are billable under Medicaid separate from PCH services; - for all non physician practitioners there must be an identifiable and auditable data source by practitioner type; - a CMS-approved time study must be employed to allocate practitioner
+Certified Registered Nurse Anesthetists Nurse Practitioners Physician Assistants Dentists Certified Nurse Midwives Clinical Social Workers Clinical Psychologists Optometrists d.
+To the extent these practitioners' professional compensation costs are not included in Worksheet A-8-2, Column 4, but are removed from PCH costs through an A-8 adjustment on the Medi-Cal cost report, these costs may be recognized if they meet the following criteria:

+- the practitioners must engage in the direct provision of care in addition to being Medicaid- qualified practitioners for whom the services are billable under Medicaid separate from PCH services; - for all non physician practitioners there must be an identifiable and auditable data source by practitioner type; - a CMS-approved time study must be employed to allocate practitioner compensation between clinical and non-clinical costs; and e.
+Professional costs incurred for freestanding clinics (clinics that are not recognized as hospital outpatient departments on the 2552) are not included in this protocol.

-- compensation between clinical and non-clinical costs; and - the clinical costs resulting from the CMS-approved time study are subject to further adjustments and offsets, including adjustments to bring the costs in line with Medicare cost principles and offset of applicable non-patient care revenues that were not previously offset or accounted for by the application of CMS-approved time study.
+• the clinical costs resulting from the CMS-approved time study are subject to further adjustments and offsets, including adjustments to bring the costs in line with Medicare cost principles and offset of applicable non-patient care revenues that were not previously offset or accounted for by the application of CMS-approved time study.